Line-of-Sight Car Accidents

 - Driver attentiveness.

 The best road designs can be foiled by many factors that result in unintended blockages of sight lines.
 Vegetation, signs, other vehicles, even buildings that were built after the road was designed all can contribute to blocking lines of sight.
 Sometimes, these blockages can result in accidents.
-If another party’s negligence blocked your ability to properly view the road ahead, that negligence may entitle you to recover damages.If You Have Been Injured in a Line-of-Sight Accident in the Miami area, Contact the Personal Injury Attorneys of Gerson & Schwartz
+If another party’s negligence blocked your ability to properly view the road ahead, that negligence may entitle you to recover damages.If You Have Been Injured in a Line-of-Sight Accident in the Miami Area, Contact the Car Accident Attorneys of Gerson & Schwartz

-If you have been involved in a line-of-sight accident in the Miami area, you should consult an attorney to determine what your rights are.
+If you have been involved in a line-of-sight car accident in the Miami area, you should consult a personal injury attorney to determine what your rights are.
 It is possible you can recover for your damages.

 The attorneys of Gerson & Schwartz can assist you in protecting your rights when you are involved in such an accident.
-You can reach us at (877) 475-2905 or through our website.
+You can reach us at (877) 475-2905 or visit our website.